wazuh/wazuh/README.md

 * `stable` branch on correspond to the last Wazuh stable version.
 * `master` branch contains the latest code, be aware of possible bugs on this branch.
-* `development` branch includes all the new features we're adding and testing.

 ## Contribute